RadicalRatios/RadicalRatios-App/README.md

-# TrukSpot Web App & Server
+# RadicalRatios Web App & Server

 This app is deploying whenever we push to master.
 Merge with caution.